 - St. Paul Church of God in Christ Community Development Ministries Inc.

 - Women Construction Owners & Executives

 - Youthbuild Lake County

 Be Part of the Earned Credit Program

 Bid credits can afford contractors and subcontractors a bidding advantage in a highly competitive industry.
-A bidder can apply its ECP bid credits to lower the bid amount and increase the chances of winning the contract as the low bidder.
+A bidder can apply its ECP bid credits and include other subcontractors bid credits, to lower the bid amount and increase the chances of winning the contract as the low bidder.
 Many contractors and subcontractors are already earning bid credits to apply to their next Tollway construction bid.
 Don't let them beat your bid when you could have the lowest bid using your own earned credits - start earning bid credits today!
 Multi-million dollar contracts have been won or lost on the basis of ECP bid credits submitted.